-How much checked luggage you can bring depends on the airline.
-Bringing larger items like skis or instruments?
-You check those in as oversized luggage.
-Brussels Airport also has rules about what is and isn’t allowed in your checked luggage.
+How much hold luggage you can bring depends on your airline.
+Travelling with larger items like skis or musical instruments?
+These must be checked in as oversized luggage.
+Brussels Airport also enforces rules regarding what is and isn’t allowed in hold luggage.
 Let’s take a look.

-Travelling with several or heavy suitcases?
-They go in the hold.
-Each piece must not exceed 32 kg in weight or 45 x 90 x 75 cm in size.
-These rules apply at Brussels Airport and many other international airports.
-Find out more about luggage restrictions.
+Bringing multiple or heavy suitcases?
+These must go in the hold.
+Each item must not exceed 32 kg in weight or 45 x 90 x 75 cm in size.
+These regulations apply at Brussels Airport and many other international airports.

-Once you have checked in, your luggage enters the luggage system.
-Do you want to make sure your luggage arrives safely?
+Once you have checked in, your baggage enters the airport’s automated baggage system.
+Want to ensure it arrives safely?
 Follow these tips:

-Do you fly frequently?
-We recommend using a sturdy suitcase to protect fragile items.
-Avoid rounded cases as they may roll off the conveyor belt.
-Damaged luggage may be refused by our crew.
+If you travel frequently, we recommend a robust suitcase to protect fragile items.
+Avoid rounded cases, as they may roll off the conveyor belt.
+Damaged baggage may be refused by airport staff.

-Want a smooth security check?
-Check the list of prohibited items to avoid any surprises.
+Want a smooth security screening?
+Always check the list of prohibited items before packing.

 Note: This is not an exhaustive list.
 Security staff may refuse an item for safety reasons.
-Unsure?
+Not sure?
 Contact us or your airline.

 Are you bringing a bicycle, skis, golf bag, pushchair or large musical instrument?
 Travelling with a pet?
 These items must be checked in as oversized luggage.